 Parts of a Cartridge

-Keep in mind that a “bullet” means just the projectile, not the entire cartridge.
-These components are all present regardless if a round is rimfire or centerfire.
+Keep in mind a “bullet” means just the projectile, not the entire cartridge.
+These components are all present regardless of whether a round is a rimfire or centerfire.

-In the grand scheme of things, all bullets work the same…the firing pin of the gun hits the primer which creates a tiny explosion.
+In the grand scheme of things, all bullets work the same…the firing pin of the gun hits the primer, which creates a tiny explosion.

-Centerfire vs Rimfire Appearance
+Centerfire vs. Rimfire Appearance

-The easiest way to tell between them is to see if you can see a circular primer in the center at the base of the casing.
+The easiest way to tell them apart is to see if you can see a circular primer in the center at the base of the casing.

 Different Ignition Systems

 You can see that the names really make sense when you look at the ignition systems.

 Common Types of Rimfire Ammo

 Well, the nature of the casing means it’s pretty much limited to small calibers.
-You have to have some relatively flimsy brass to handle the rimfire set up.
+You have to have some relatively flimsy brass to handle the rimfire setup.
 As a result, the powder necessary to propel a larger bullet would blow the brass apart.

-The most common type is the .22LR (long rifle).
+The most common type is the .22 LR (long rifle).

-- .22 Short: Used in some revolvers, not too popular
+- .22 Short: Used in some revolvers, not too popular.

 - .22 Long Rifle (LR): Most popular round in the world and the starting point for many shooters.

 - .22 WMR: Winchester Magnum Rimfire.
-Used to hunt vermin and is between the .22LR and the .223 centerfire round.
+Used to hunt vermin and is between the .22 LR and the .223 centerfire round.

-- .17 HM2: Hornady Mach 2: Higher power than the .22LR but smaller.
+- .17 HM2: Hornady Mach 2: Higher power than the .22 LR but smaller.
 Didn’t really take off.
-Smaller brother of the HMR.
+The smaller brother of the HMR.

 - .17 HMR: Hornady Magnum Rimfire.
-Newer round that is flatter shooting and more powerful than the .22LR
+Newer round that is flatter shooting and more powerful than the .22 LR

 Pros of Rimfire Ammo